godotengine/godot-docs/tutorials/inputs/inputevent.rst

 You can then more easily change this mapping in the project settings without updating your code, and even build a key mapping feature on top of it to allow your game to change the key mapping at runtime!

-You can setup your InputMap under **Project > Project Settings > Input Map** and then use those actions like this:
+You can set up your InputMap under **Project > Project Settings > Input Map** and then use those actions like this:

 .. tabs::
  .. code-tab:: gdscript GDScript